-And you can serve the dressing as a dip with veggies such as broccoli, carrots, celery sticks, and cauliflower.
+You can serve the dressing as a dip with veggies such as broccoli, carrots, celery sticks, and cauliflower.

 This recipe makes about 1 1/2 cups and can easily be doubled or tripled.
-Keep the dressing refrigerated in an air-tight container.
+Keep the dressing refrigerated in an airtight container.
 The dressing should keep for 7 to 10 days.

 Blue cheese is good with: